-During the third quarter of 2017, the Company generated net income of \$5.5 million on construction revenue of \$385.1 million compared with \$6.0 million and \$407.7 million, respectively in the comparable quarter of 2016.
-The decrease in the amount of third quarter 2017 earnings is primarily due to the lower gross profit realized on lower quarterly construction revenue.
+During the fourth quarter of 2017, the Company generated net income of \$4.7 million on construction revenue of \$377.7 million compared with \$5.8 million and \$430.7 million, respectively in the comparable quarter of 2016.
+The decrease in the amount of fourth quarter 2017 earnings is primarily due to the increase in pursuit costs offset by an improvement in gross profit realized on lower quarterly construction revenue.

-Construction revenue of \$385.1 million was \$22.6 million or 5.5% lower than \$407.7 million recorded in the third quarter of 2016.
-The decrease in construction revenues has been driven by the reduction in the Company's industrial work program.
+Construction revenue of \$377.7 million was \$53.0 million or 12.3% lower than \$430.7 million recorded in the fourth quarter of 2016.
+The decrease in construction revenues has been driven by a combination of lower revenue attributable to our PPP work program as substantial completion was achieved on three projects through to the end of September 2017 as well as a reduction in the Company's industrial work program.
 As expected, the Company's industrial revenues declined relative to those recorded in 2016, primarily due to the reduction in the capital spending programs of many of our industrial clients in response to low commodity prices.
-Commercial and institutional revenues grew marginally year-over-year.